STATESman07/pdf-summarizer-langchain/README.md

-# pdf-summarizer-langchain
+# Pdf-summarizer-langchain
 A Streamlit web app to summarize PDF documents using Groq-hosted LLMs via LangChain.
 Supports LLaMA 3, Mixtral, and Gemma models.

-🦜📄 LLM-Powered PDF Summarizer
+# 🦜📄 LLM-Powered PDF Summarizer
 This Streamlit web app allows users to upload a PDF file and generate a concise summary using LLMs hosted on Groq (like LLaMA 3, Mixtral, and Gemma) via the LangChain framework.

-🔍 Features
+## 🔍 Features
-Upload and process PDF files of any length
+- Upload and process PDF files of any length

-Automatically split the PDF into manageable chunks
+- Automatically split the PDF into manageable chunks

-Generate accurate summaries using map_reduce strategy
+- Generate accurate summaries using map_reduce strategy

-Choose from powerful LLMs: llama3-8b-8192, mixtral-8x7b-32768, and gemma-7b-it
+- Choose from powerful LLMs: llama3-8b-8192, mixtral-8x7b-32768, and gemma-7b-it

-Secure integration using your own Groq API key
+- Secure integration using your own Groq API key

-Simple, elegant user interface built with Streamlit
+- Simple, elegant user interface built with Streamlit

-🧠 How It Works
+## 🧠 How It Works

-Upload PDF ➝ The app uses PyPDFLoader to read and split the PDF.
+**Upload PDF** ➝ The app uses PyPDFLoader to read and split the PDF.

-Chunking ➝ Text is split using RecursiveCharacterTextSplitter (chunk size = 1000 chars).
+**Chunking** ➝ Text is split using RecursiveCharacterTextSplitter (chunk size = 1000 chars).

-Summarization ➝ Each chunk is summarized using a Groq-hosted LLM.
+**Summarization** ➝ Each chunk is summarized using a Groq-hosted LLM.

-Combining ➝ Individual summaries are merged into a final summary using map_reduce.
+**Combining** ➝ Individual summaries are merged into a final summary using map_reduce.

-📦 Tech Stack
+## 📦 Tech Stack
-Frontend/UI: Streamlit
+### Frontend/UI: Streamlit

-LLM Interface: LangChain
+### LLM Interface: LangChain

-Models via Groq: llama3, mixtral, gemma
+### Models via Groq: llama3, mixtral, gemma

-PDF Parsing: PyPDFLoader from LangChain
+### PDF Parsing: PyPDFLoader from LangChain

-🛠️ Installation
+## 🛠️ Installation
 1. Clone the Repo
 git clone https://github.com/yourusername/pdf-summarizer
 cd pdf-summarizer